How to Start Financial Planning Early as a Young Professional in Canada

 Most young professionals in Canada are pulling in decent money.
 But the month wraps up, and somehow the account looks thin.
 Where did it go?
 That gap between earning well and actually building something real is exactly the problem that financial planning, especially for young professionals in Canada, is built to solve.

 Here is the thing, though.
 Starting early is not just helpful.
 It is genuinely your greatest financial advantage.
+But what does that advantage actually look like in practice?
 A modest, consistent plan kicked off in your mid-20s can quietly outperform a much larger investment started a decade later.
 Time does the heavy lifting.

 Why Starting Early Actually Changes Everything